-Hold the brake pedal down with your right foot and set the parking brake.
+1. Hold the brake pedal down with your right foot and set the parking brake.

 2. Move the shift lever into PARK (P) like this:

-- · Hold in the button on the shift lever. - Push the shift lever all the way toward the front of the vehicle. - Turn the ignition key to OFF. - Remove the key and take it with you.
+- Press and hold the button on the shift lever. - Push the shift lever all the way toward the front of the vehicle. - 3.
+Turn the ignition key to OFF. - Remove the key and take it with you.
 If you can leave your vehicle with the ignition key in your hand, your vehicle is in PARK (P).